 Although there was a series of eleven Whitechapel murders that spanned from April 1888 to February 1891, it is believed that the Ripper’s reign of terror began on August 31st, 1888 with the murder of Mary Ann Nichols, and ended with the ferocious slaying of Mary Jane Kelly on November 9th, 1888.
 There are many theories concerning what prompted the killer to cease his actions.
 Some believe it was due to the Ripper’s sudden death, incarceration or admittance to an insane asylum.
 Others feel his killing spree was precisely charted out and he had eventually completed his course.

 Thousands of people were interviewed, hundreds were investigated and eighty people detained, during and after the time of the murders.
 The trail of the Ripper had been closely followed by multiple police forces, including Scotland Yard, as well as a citizen formed vigilante committee.
 Among the highly suspect were: butchers, slaughterers, surgeons and physicians; this being due to their knowledge of anatomy.
 In the end, everyone interviewed provided a sufficient alibis, thus no one was ever officially accused or convicted.

 Much of the evidence in the case of Jack the Ripper was lost over the years, along with many of the facts pertaining to the murders being more based upon opinion than anything else.
 The legend of Jack the Ripper is therefore a combination of historical evidence, documented research and folklore.
 It is because of this, that the story of the Ripper has become something much more than an unsolved series of crimes.
-Over the years, Jack the Ripper has become an almost supernatural figure, and perhaps the most romanticized killer of all time.
+Over the years, Jack the Ripper has become an almost supernatural figure, and perhaps the most romanticized serial killer of all time.